-We get on the trail super early and walk with our headlamps on for a bit.
+We get on the trail super early and walk by the light of our headlamps for a bit.
 Arizona doesn’t observe Daylight Savings Time so we have to take advantage of the daylight in the morning.
 That’s fine by me, since I usually like getting an early start.

 Except that this morning is very cold and I can’t seem to warm up as I walk.
-I start out wearing even my puffy and mitts.
+I start out wearing all my layers, including my puffy and mitts.
 We walk uphill in a small valley which acts to trap the cold air.
 The first rays of sun don’t hit us until 8 am.
 Once they do, it becomes very pleasant.
-I don’t know, I think my poor body is just tired of being so cold.
+I think my poor body is just tired of being so cold.
 I lost any body fat a long time ago, so I have no insulation save for what I’m wearing.

 The trail leaves the burn area and weaves in and out of some small hills.
-We have left the ponderosa forests for spruce mixed with aspen.
+We’ve left the ponderosa forests for spruce mixed with aspen.
 There are wide open meadows too and it feels like northern New Mexico.
-We will be high, between 8000 and 9000 feet, until we go down into the canyon.
+We’ll be high, between 8000 and 9000 feet, until we go down into the Grand Canyon.
 It’s such an unexpected landscape for Arizona.

 We reach a vantage point described as the “East Rim” late in the afternoon.
 The plateau we’re on drops down into a series of canyons to the desert floor thousands of feet below.
-The views are a little hazy since there is a fire burning somewhere west.
-We are alone save for one couple on an atv.
+The views are a little hazy since there’s a fire burning somewhere west.
+We’re alone save for one couple on an atv.
 A few miles later, we come to Crystal spring, our water source for the evening.
 It’s just a cement box with scum-topped water but it’s cool and clear under the surface.

 We gather water and continue on a short ways.
 The spruce are nowhere near as nice as ponderosa in providing good campsites but we find places that will do.
 A hunter on an atv, headlights already on, passes by so we make sure to get away from the jeep road/trail a bit.